-Art and Design has been part of the full curriculum review in 2017/2018 and is a central part of 'The Big Question' that is being asked in our Circle of Life non-core curriculum work.
+Art and Design has been part of the full curriculum review and is a central part of 'The Big Question' that is being asked across school.
 The leader has been studying evidence of outcomes across school and talking with the children about their current studies in this subject.

 Our art and design curriculum is designed to ensure that the children are aware of the values that underpin our curriculum.
 Our work in the subject is an ideal opportunity to highlight diversity and study a wide range of artists from different periods in history and from different social groups, studying the work of great artists, craft makers and designers is also the ideal opportunity for us to promote mutual respect and tolerance when talking about their work and beliefs.
 We also plan for children to enhance our Christian values, particularly koinonia, which focuses upon working together when producing creative work and during the evaluation and analysing phase.
 Themes, such as peace and hope. are highlighted in the work we study and how artists and craft makers wish to portray these themes when thinking about colour and form.
 Our recent Holy Week 'Stations of the Cross' work is a strong example of how art and design can communicate messages and values - most significantly as a church school.

 At St James, we offer extra-curricular activities that allow for children's creative abilities to shine!
 Art clubs take place throughout the year, covering a wide range of skills and techniques to further enhance the children's learning.
 Reception offer a 'Craft and Construction Club' where they provide opportunities for children to use a range of materials and media.
 Recently, they have experimented with colour mixing and have painted Spring flowers.
 In KS1, our 'Craft Club' have created their own treasure chest, along with painting their own plates and mugs.
 During the Summer Term, there will be opportunities for LKS2 to join their own extra-curricular art club.